Home » Bigger is Better: Old-School Giant Monster Flicks That Still Hold Up Remarkably Well

 The Blob '58Q: The Winged Serpent

 Larry Cohen’s Q is the latest entry on this list.
 By the time it came out, movies like this weren’t being made anymore.
 That’s part of what I love about it.
-Even at 34 years old, Q is a relic to films that were even older.
+Q is a relic to films that were even older.
 It’s also a smart, interesting, funny, fun feature with a dash of social commentary that Cohen could never go without.

 Q: The Winged SerpentGojira

 Retitled for US audiences as Godzilla: King of the Monsters and re-edited to feature American actor Raymond Burr, Gojira is a classic.
-People who gave Cloverfield crap for being found footage and criticized the Godzilla reboot for feeling too grounded and realistic should really revisit the one that started it all.
-This was as close as we’d come to found footage in 1954.
-This movie was designed to feel like newsreel footage.
-It tries to feel like it might actually be happening, so a “realistic” approach to Godzilla might not be a bad thing because that’s what the original tried to do.
+This is as close as we’d come to found footage in 1954.
+This movie is designed to feel like newsreel footage.
+It tries to feel like it might actually be happening.

 Godzilla 1954King Kong